inscist/api-guidelines/Guidelines.md

 To ensure the best possible experience for clients talking to a REST service, clients **SHOULD** adhere to the following best practices:

 ### 3.1.
 Ignore rule
-For loosely coupled clients where the exact shape of the data is not known before the call, if the server returns something the client wasn't expecting, the client **MUST** safely ignore it.
+For loosely-coupled clients where the exact shape of the data is not known before the call, if the server returns something the client wasn't expecting, the client **MUST** safely ignore it.

 Some services **MAY** add fields to responses without changing versions numbers.
 Services that do so **MUST** make this clear in their documentation and clients **MUST** ignore unknown fields.